-The celebration of Passover was to remind the Jewish people of the time when they had to leave in such a hurry that there was no time for their bread to rise; and a reminder of their deliverance from Egypt.
+The celebration of Passover was to remind the Jewish people of the time that they had to leave Egypt in such a hurry that there was no time for their bread to rise; and a reminder of their deliverance from Egypt.

 On the first and seventh day of the feast, the people were to hold a sacred assembly.
 They were reminded of the Exodus because it was the greatest demonstration of God’s deliverance in the Old Testament.
 God wanted His people to know and trust Him as the God who delivers.
 The focus is the same year after year.